Online Health Science Programs in Florida: School Review

 Do I need a license to work in the health science field in Florida?

-You won’t need a license for many health science jobs in Florida.
+No, you won’t need a license for many health science jobs in Florida.
 For example, if you work as a healthcare administrator, community educator, or medical device sales representative, no license is needed.
-But if you pursue specialized training, such as occupational therapy, physical therapy, physician assistant, or certified respiratory therapist, you’ll need to follow Florida licensing regulations.
+However, if you pursue specialized training, such as occupational therapy, physical therapy, physician assistant, or certified respiratory therapist, you’ll need to follow Florida licensing regulations.

-Career & Salary Trends for Health Science Graduates in Florida
+Career & Salary Trends for Florida Health Science Grads

 | Area ↕ | 10th Percentile ↕ | Median ↕ | 90th Percentile ↕ |